 Q What it covers • Evidence-based recommendations for the prevention of venous thromboembolism (VTE) in patients with cancer, including those who are hospitalized, undergoing surgery, ambulatory, and/or have a central venous catheter, and for the treatment of VTE in this patient population. ြို Why it matters VTE is a common complication among patients with cancer, who account for approximately 20% of all VTE cases. • Patients with cancer and VTE are at a markedly increased risk of recurrent VTE and early death.
 While VTE is common in this population, clinicians often do not discuss the risk with their patients.
 The occurrence of VTE in patients with cancer may interfere with planned chemotherapy regimens, worsen patient quality of life, use scarce health care resources, and increase the risk of mortality.
 282 Who it affects Hematologists, oncologists, pharmacists, nurses, hospitalists, and other specialists managing care for people with cancer.
 Surgeons requiring guidance for the prevention of VTE in cancer patients undergoing surgery.
 Individuals receiving cancer treatment and/or preparing for surgery.
-Researchers seeking to address potential gaps in current guidelines.
-1 What are the highlights The guidelines emphasize the importance of stratifying patients according to their underlying risk of VTE in low-, intermediate-, and high-risk groups.
+Researchers seeking to address potential gaps in current guidelines. \sim What are the highlights The guidelines emphasize the importance of stratifying patients according to their underlying risk of VTE in low-, intermediate-, and high-risk groups.
 When being used in cancer patients undergoing surgery, the guidelines recommend the use of low-molecular-weight-heparin (LMWH) over unfractionated heparin for the prevention of VTE.
 While other guidelines have suggested that the use of anticoagulation for the prevention of VTE in surgical patients undergoing cancer-related abdominal surgery start prior to an operation, the ASH guidelines suggest a post-operative start and make a conditional recommendation to continue prevention treatments for a month afterward.
 For ambulatory patients receiving systemic treatment who are at high risk of VTE, the ASH guidelines suggest use of oral or injectable anticoagulation treatment.
 However, for those ambulatory patients at low risk of VTE, use of drugs for prevention is not recommended.
 For cancer patients needing short-term treatment for VTE (initial 3 to 6 months), the guidelines recommend either LMWH or direct oral anticoagulants.
+For estimate with a sting second large terms and increased ation (including to the densities) is supported to

-For patients with active cancer, long-term anticoagulation (indefinite duration) is suggested to prevent recurrent VTE.
+• For patients with active cancer, long-term anticoagulation (indefinite duration) is suggested to prevent recurrent VTE.